carlalennon/generation-knit-2.0/README.md

   <summary> Stray tags </summary>
     <IMG src="templates/assets/images/readme/readme-lint-common-03.png"  alt="Stray tag error"/>
     </details>

+## Known Errors

+- The summernote widget does not respond to screen size in the edit pattern and profile pages
+- User cannot upload more than one image for a pattern

 ## Citations

 ### Porting User Stories over from old project